 Seven days after delivery, we send a survey asking customers to give feedback on their experience and the product.
 The goal is for all product feedback to be internally addressed with our garment technicians and product developers for future reference.
-Nurturing this communication channel and its essential content of information is crucial for an improved customer experience, and to indirectly establish mutual and long-term-profitable relationthe smoothest return process possible.
-Still, being ships with our customers. customer-friendly does not mean we must offer free returns.
-We can achieve customer satisfaction and profitability by creatively and efficiently The return rate in the industry is increasing overall, and we acknowledge new consumer behavhandling returns.
-Returns are a natural part of iors: customers often shop to return.
-This is a conthe experience between consumers and brands sequence of the choice e-commerce companies and managing them well is crucial to maintaining make to offer free shipping and longer return winhealthy and long-lasting customer relationships.
+Nurturing this communication channel and its essential content of information is crucial for an improved customer experience, and to indirectly establish mutual and long-term-profitable relationships with our customers.

+The return rate in the industry is increasing overall, and we acknowledge new consumer behaviors: customers often shop to return.
+This is a consequence of the choice e-commerce companies make to offer free shipping and longer return windows.
+We offer free shipping for purchases over a certain amount, roughly €100, in our online shop.
+Jeans are not the easiest garments to buy online and as we establish new customer relationships, the return rate increases, as it is common for new customers to explore our assortment.
+When handling returns and analyzing the return rate, we take a proactive approach and ask ourselves why the product was returned in the first place.